Google shipped OKF. Kage keeps it true.

 | Account / API key required | none | cloud optional | yes |

 Already running claude-mem?
-Audit your existing store — read-only, no account: npx -y @kage-core/kage-graph-mcp audit-claude-mem classifies every observation as verified, drifted, gone, or unciteable.
+Audit your existing store — read-only, no account: npx -y @kage-core/kage-graph-mcp audit-claude-mem classifies every observation as verified, drifted, gone, or uncited.

 Trust you can measure — on your own repo.

 Most memory tools benchmark recall.
 Kage benchmarks the thing that matters when an agent acts: whether the memory can be trusted.
-Run it yourself; every number traces to a logged event.
+Run it yourself; every gate executes in front of you.

 See what your own repo is hiding first: npx -y @kage-core/kage-graph-mcp scan --project .